-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This survey course follows the growth of American crafts from the late 1800's to the present.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks.
+This survey course follows the growth of American crafts from the late 1800's to the present.
 Emphasis is placed on the relationship between period stylistic trends in craft, the arts, and architecture and larger societal influences.
 The overall world historical context and its relationship to and influence on American craft will be explored.
 The course is organized around a series of slide lectures and class discussions.
 The research paper will allow the student to explore areas of personal interest within the bounds of American craft.